 Sticking to your budget is important for several reasons.
 First and foremost, it helps you avoid overspending and accumulating debt, which can lead to financial stress and instability.
 By sticking to your budget, you can better control your spending and prioritize your spending according to your needs and goals.
 This can help you save money, invest in your future and reach your financial goals.
 Plus, if you stick to your budget, you can also build good financial habits and discipline.
 It requires planning, monitoring and tracking your spending, which can help you become more aware of your spending patterns and make better financial decisions.
 Additionally, sticking to a budget can help you avoid impulse purchases and unnecessary spending that can drain your resources and prevent you from reaching your long-term financial goals.

 Overall, sticking to a budget is critical to maintaining financial stability, building wealth, and achieving financial freedom.
 By developing good budgeting habits and following a consistent spending plan, you can take control of your finances and enjoy a more secure and fulfilling future.
+You may download the Cube Wealth App and speak to a Cube Wealth Coach for building your perfect portfolio for free.

 Ans.
 The amount of money you should allocate to each category in your budget depends on your individual financial situation, including your income, expenses, debt and financial goals.
 However, as a general guide, here are some common recommended percentages for different budget categories: